iCliniq Logo

 1. Creams, Shampoos, Gels, Ointments, or Solutions That Control Inflammation:

-• Hydrocortisone, Fluocinolone, Clobetasol, and Desonide are topical corticosteroids that can be applied once or twice daily to the scalp or other affected areas.
+• Topical corticosteroids that can be applied once or twice daily to the scalp or other affected areas include Hydrocortisone, Fluocinolone, Clobetasol, and Desonide.
 If used for many weeks or months, these corticosteroids can cause thinning of the skin or streaks or lines on the skin.
-They effectively clear seborrheic eczema and are easy to use but should be used sparingly.
+They effectively clear seborrheic eczema and are easy to use, but should be used sparingly.

-• Creams or lotions containing calcineurin inhibitors, like Tacrolimus and Pimecrolimus, may be effective and pose fewer adverse effects than corticosteroids.
+• Creams or lotions containing calcineurin inhibitors, such as Tacrolimus and Pimecrolimus, may be effective and have fewer adverse effects than corticosteroids.
 However, they are usually applied to the affected area twice daily.

 4. Home Remedies:

 It is possible to control seborrheic eczema with lifestyle changes and home remedies.
-Many of these are available in over-the-counter or nonprescription forms.
+Many of these are available over the counter (nonprescription).
 However, the best approach varies from person to person.
-In addition, it depends on the skin type, the condition severity, and whether the symptoms affect the scalp or other body areas.
+In addition, it depends on the skin type, the severity of the condition, and whether the symptoms affect the scalp or other body areas.
 But even if the condition resolves, it will likely come back at some point.
-So watchful waiting and resuming treating the condition when it recurs is essential.
+So watchful waiting and resuming treatment of the condition when it recurs is essential.

-The following over-the-counter treatments and self-care tips may help control seborrheic eczema:
+The following self-care advice and over-the-counter medications may help manage seborrheic dermatitis:

 • Wash the scalp regularly.
 Try over-the-counter dandruff shampoos if the regular shampoo fails to help with seborrheic eczema.
 Use over-the-counter dandruff shampoos that contain one of the following active ingredients: